Hive-Academy/Anubis-MCP/enhanced-workflow-rules/000-workflow-roocode-base-rules.md

 ### Interaction Tools

 - **ask_followup_question**: Request additional information from the user when necessary.
 Always provide 2-4 specific, actionable suggested answers related to the task to minimize user typing.
-- **attempt_completion**: Present the final result to the user.
-Never end with a question or request for further conversation.

 ## FILE OPERATION BEST PRACTICES